hasanuzzamanbe/wp-boilerplate-plugin-with-vuejs/README.md

  * @Wordpress/hooks
  For more details please check the `package.json` file

+ ### After Development Production:
+ When your Plugin development complete and you want to use for production.
+Then run `npm run prod` after that you can delete some files which are already build.

+ Files/Folder you should delete on production:
+ * node modules
+ * src
+ * package-lock.json

  ### For Help:
  Please fell free to mail me <a href="mailto:hasanuzzamanbe@gmail.com">hasanuzzamanbe@gmail.com</a>